Rosmith22/alx-system_engineering-devops/0x00-shell_basics/README.md

-script for printing absolute path name for current working directory
+content list of current directory